 Infant and young child feeding practices directly affect the nutritional status of younger children and ultimately impact child survival [1].
-Exclusive breastfeeding from birth to 6 months has been shown to be the most effective preventive intervention for ensuring child survival and is estimated to save 13 percent of all deaths in children younger than five [2].
+Exclusive breastfeeding from birth to 6 months has been shown to be the most effective preventive intervention for ensuring child survival and is estimated to save 13 percent of all deaths in children vounger than five [2].
 Also, appropriate complementary feeding at 6 months could prevent an additional 6 percent of deaths in this age group [2].

-Studies have suggested that engagement of key influencers other than facility-based health workers is critical for promoting adoption of optimal infant and young child feeding practices [3-5].
-Infant and young child feeding practices have however been shown to be influenced by household factors, social networks, and modern and health institutions [5].
-It is also embedded within traditional relationships in which both relatives and breadwinners have influence and even authority over options and modes of infant feeding [1].
+16 Studies have suggested that engagement of key influencers other than facilitychild feeding practices [3-5].
+Infant and young child feeding practices have however 18 and health institutions [5].
+It is also embedded within traditional relationship in which both relatives and breadwinners have influence and even authority over options and 21